School Reentry Information

 - Students will remain in a cohort with their homeroom classmates.

 - Lunch will take place outdoors (weather permitting), to minimize possible indoor contact without masks.

-- Masks are optional as of February 19, 2022 for all individuals when on campus.
+- Masks are optional for the 2022-23 school year for all individuals when on campus.

 - Cleaning and sanitizing protocols will remain in place.
 See "2020-21 Cleaning and Sanitizing Protocols" below for more information.